torkzz/generate-laravel/readme.md

 `php artisan migrate`

-Once you have done that you just need to run one `generateLaravelApi` command.
+Once you have done that you just need to run one `zz:laravel` command.
 Add the name of your table to the end of the command so in this case it's posts.

-`php artisan zz:generate posts`
+`php artisan zz:laravel posts`

 This will then generate all the files mentioned above.